usememos/dotcom/content/blog/syncing-data-with-icloud.md

 - **Data Privacy**: My data's privacy and security remained under my control, using my own iCloud account.

-- **Space Management**: Monitoring my iCloud storage space ensured it could comfortably handle my growing memos database.
+- **Space Management**: Monitoring my iCloud storage space ensured it could comfortably handle my growing Memos database.

-In summary, using iCloud to share memos data between my MacBook Air and MacBook Pro, complemented by creative Docker modifications, has been transformative.
+In summary, using iCloud to share Memos data between my MacBook Air and MacBook Pro, complemented by creative Docker modifications, has been transformative.
 It's a straightforward and efficient solution that seamlessly integrates both personal and professional note-taking needs.
-Now, my notes are always just a click away, and there's no need for a dedicated cloud server for my memos database.
+Now, my notes are always just a click away, and there's no need for a dedicated cloud server for my Memos database.